 Video: My sloppy, slapped-together version of last nights events!

+This is a few days after the fact, but let's start with the trip home.
 We drove to Connecticut on friday, it took us around 7 hours-ish but it went by fast.
 We all missed driving so this time we were splitting it three ways between Anton, Anthony and myself.
 I gotta say it was pretty hard to share.
 Normally I don't like driving quite that much or long, but I sure have been missing it!
 6 months with no vehicle will do that to you.

 On the way home we stopped in Gettysburg where I honoured the fallen with a slushie from 7-11.